LogtalkDotOrg/logtalk3/manuals/_sources/userman/expansion.rst.txt

 Term and goal expansion
 =======================

-Logtalk supports the *term and goal expansion mechanism* also found in some Prolog systems.
-This macro mechanism is used to define source-to-source transformations.
+Logtalk supports a *term and goal expansion mechanism* that can be used to define source-to-source transformations.
 Two common uses are the definition of language extensions and domain-specific languages.

+Logtalk improves upon the term-expansion mechanism found on some Prolog systems by providing the user with fine-grained control on if, when, and how expansions are applied.
+It allows declaring in a source file which expansions, if any, will be used when compiling it.
+It allows declaring which expansions will be used when compiling a file in the compile and loading predicates themselves.
+It defines a concept of *hook objects* that can be used as building blocks to create custom and reusable expansion workflows with explicit and well defined semantics.
+It prevents the simply act of loading expansion rules affecting subsequent compilation of files.
+It prevents conflicts between groups of expansion rules of different origins.
+It avoids a group of buggy expansion rules from breaking other groups of expansions rules.

 Defining expansions
 -------------------